rrenattavs/rrenattavs/README.md

 - 👋 Hi, I’m Renata
-- 👀 I’m interested in Full Stack Developer
+- 🚀 I am a passionate programmer and problem-solving enthusiast, always eager to embrace new challenges with innovative solutions.
+- 👀 With over a decade of experience, I am a full-stack developer with experience in many IT solutions
+- 👨‍💻 I have a strong affinity for learning new technologies and venturing into unexplored domains.
-- 🌱 I’m currently learning HTML, CSS, JavaScript, Next.js
+- 🌱 I’m currently learning Advanced concepts in Java and Python
+- 👁‍🗨 What sets me apart → My ability to rapidly acquire and master new skills and apply them to solve real-world problems.
-- 💞️ I’m looking to collaborate on new projects
+- 👯 I am actively seeking opportunities to collaborate on open-source projects.
+- 👨🏻‍💻 You can find most of my projects on <a href="https://github.com/rrenattavs" title="GitHub Profile">GitHub</a>.
-- 📫 How to reach me by email: rrenattavs@gmail.com or https://www.linkedin.com/in/rvieiras/
+- 📫 How to reach me by email: rrenattavs@gmail.com or <a href="https://www.linkedin.com/in/rvieiras/" title="LinkedIn">LinkedIn</a>

 <!---
 rrenattavs/rrenattavs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.